janluke/cloup/docs/pages/sections.rst

 You can create a sorted section by passing ``sorted=True`` or by using the static method ``Section.sorted()``.

-.. admonition:: The default section

-    The commands that are not explicitly assigned to a section are assigned to a default section, which is *sorted*.
-This section is titled "Other commands", unless it is the only one defined, in which case ``cloup.Group`` behaves like a normal ``click.Group``, naming it just "Commands".

 You can find a runnable example that implements part of the help of Git `here <https://github.com/janLuke/cloup/blob/master/examples/git_sections.py>`_.